-Lincoln Rock State Park is an 80-acre camping park on the eastern banks of the Columbia River close to Wenatchee.
-A popular spot for family-style camping, the state park offers endless green lawns and sensational river views.
-RV holidaymakers and campers alike descend to this park in the summertime to enjoy a host of exciting outdoor activities from swimming and water skiing, to hiking and biking.
+Lincoln Rock State Park rests on the lovely eastern shore of the Columbia River close to Wenatchee, Washington.
+A popular spot for family-style camping, the state park offers over 80 acres of green lawns and sensational river views.
+Campers descend on this park in the summertime to enjoy a host of exciting outdoor activities from swimming and water skiing to hiking and biking.

-Surrounded by pine, spruce, oak and poplar trees and with scorching summer temperatures, the park is a perfect spot for outdoor recreation.
-Once they’ve parked their RV, campers have 2,300 feet of freshwater shoreline to enjoy as well as a sandy beach for lazy picnics.
-The park is a kids’ paradise with a large playground area, great sports facilities from tennis to volleyball courts and plenty of space to run around, play field sports or fly kites in.
+Surrounded by pine, spruce, oak, and poplar trees and with scorching summer temperatures, the park is a perfect spot for outdoor recreation.
+Once they’ve parked their RVs, campers have 2,300 feet of freshwater shoreline to enjoy as well as a sandy beach for lazy picnics.
+The park is a kids’ paradise with a large playground area and a great sports facility, including tennis and volleyball courts along with plenty of space to run or playfield sports.

-Steeped in history, Lincoln Rock State Park is named for a prominent rock formation that resembles the profile of President Abraham Lincoln that you can see from the riverfront.
-Guests can take part in a variety of interpretive programs here to learn about the history, ecology and geology of the area.
-Whether you’re interested in bird watching or wildlife watching, you’ll find all sorts of activities to keep you busy at this phenomenal family-friendly state park.
+Steeped in history, Lincoln Rock State Park is named for a prominent rock formation that resembles the profile of President Abraham Lincoln, visible from the riverfront.
+Guests can take part in a variety of interpretive programs to learn about the history, ecology, and geology of the area.
+Whether you’re interested in bird watching, wildlife watching, or exploring plant life, you’ll find all sorts of programs to keep you busy on your next RV vacation.

-Lincoln Rock State Park is located seven miles north of East Wenatchee, off Highway 97, two hours north of Yakima and about three hours east of Seattle, on the east side of Lake Entiat.
-There are no driving restrictions within the park and you’ll be able to park your RV or camper van on level paved sites.
+Lincoln Rock State Park is located seven miles north of East Wenatchee off Highway 97, two hours north of Yakima and about three hours east of Seattle, on the east side of Lake Entiat.
+There are no driving restrictions within the park, and you’ll be able to park your RV or camper van on level paved sites.
 Maneuvering large RVs should be no problem in this park.

-Various spots are available for parking, including near the play toy area in the north eastern section of the park, and parking for fishing access near the cabins in the south.
+Various spots are available for parking, including near the play area in the northeastern section of the park and parking for fishing access near the cabins in the south.
 You can also park your RV in the campground if you’re staying overnight.

 A group camp is located near the sports facilities.
-It accommodates up to 50 people with a lawn area for tent camping, two partial hookup RV sites with water and electricity, and one full hookup site with water, electricity and sewerage.
+It accommodates up to 50 people with a lawn area for tent camping, two partial-hookup RV sites with water and electricity, and one full hookup site with water, electricity, and sewer connections.

 The group camp can be reserved between May and October and is closed on Tuesday and Wednesdays for lawn maintenance.

 There is plenty of interesting wildlife to be found in Lincoln Rock State Park – some of which can even be spotted without leaving your campsite.
-Take your kids out for a stroll and keep your eyes peeled for small woodland creatures like marmots, muskrats and rabbits.
-Bigger animals like deer and elk are more skittish but they are around and you may hear the call of coyotes at night.
+Take your kids out for a stroll and keep your eyes peeled for small woodland creatures like marmots, muskrats, and rabbits.
+Bigger animals like deer and elk are more skittish, but they are around, and you may hear the call of coyotes at night.
 You’ll also be able to spot beavers swimming and building their nests in the Columbia River, so pack the binoculars in your rig for this trip.

-With maple, oak, pine and ash trees, Lincoln Rock State Park is a nature’s paradise and naturally birds of all species can be found here.
-Bird watchers should pack their binoculars and enjoy the chance to spot all sorts of birds here, from eagles and ravens, to hawks, herons and owls.
-Previous campers have also reported spotting woodpeckers, quails, jays, geese and more in the campground.
+With maple, oak, pine and ash trees, Lincoln Rock State Park is a nature’s paradise, so birds of many species can be found here.
+Bird watchers should pack their binoculars and enjoy the chance to spot all sorts of birds from eagles and ravens to hawks, herons, and owls.
+Previous campers have also reported spotting woodpeckers, quails, jays, geese, and more in the campground.